kolbjornkelly/TDT4171---Artificial-Intelligence-Methods/README.md

 ## Exercise 5

-Implementation of learning algorithms that decides whether a restaurant review is positive or not.
+Implementation of learning algorithms that decides whether or not a restaurant review is positive.
 The first part employs sklearn, the second part uses keras.